Borough-wide 20mph speed limit

 There are two main methods of speed limit enforcement - passive and active.
 Passive speed enforcement is achieved by changing the road environment, ranging from the minimal legal requirement of installing appropriate signage and road markings, to delivering engineering solutions consisting of various traffic calming measures.
 Active speed enforcement is carried out by either the police, who are responsible for enforcing all speed limits, or with the assistance of local residents who wish to take part in the Community Road Watch.

-Monitoring includes the before and after traffic speeds in areas that are becoming 20mph.
-This will allow us to have a targeted approach towards enforcement in collaboration with the police and the community, and also help us identify areas for future road safety schemes.
+Ad-hoc monitoring is carried out on the road network to determine the mean traffic speed, when concerns are raised.
+This will allow us to have a targeted approach towards enforcement in collaboration with the police and the community, and also help us identify areas for the deployment of speed indicator devices and future road safety schemes.

 Frequently Asked Questions